Custom Search

 Origin

 The first generation American Alsatian was registered in 1988 in the United States by the North American Shepalute Club (since renamed the National American Alsatian Club).
-This breed holds five pure-bred dogs within its lines, the Alaskan Malamute, the German Shepherd Dog, the Great Pyrenees, the Anatolian Shepherd, and the English Mastiff.
-With over 20 years of selective breeding, only certain chosen pups were bred who possessed the desired traits of a family companion dog.
-The year 2000 was the first year that the American Alsatian was introduced to the American public as they finally conformed to the breed standards set by the breed founder, Lois Denny, in 1987.
+This breed holds five purebred dogs within its lines: the Alaskan Malamute, the German Shepherd Dog, the Great Pyrenees, the Anatolian Shepherd, and the English Mastiff.
+With over 20 years of selective breeding, only certain chosen pups were bred that possessed the desired traits of a family companion dog.
+The year 2000 was the first year that the American Alsatian was introduced to the American public, as they finally conformed to the breed standards set by the breed founder, Lois Denny in 1987.

 Group